How Can You Best Prepare for Harvard?

 - Four years of a single foreign language

-- The study of history for at least two, and preferably three years: American history, European history, and one additional advanced history course
+- The study of history for at least two years, and preferably three years: American history, European history, and one additional advanced history course

-- The study of mathematics for four years, including the particular topics described
+- The study of mathematics for four years

 - The study of science for four years: physics, chemistry, and biology, and preferably one of these at an advanced level